 Do you have keratoconus or another type of corneal irregularity due to a medical condition or post-surgical complications?
 Are you considering giving up conventional contacts due to dry eye syndrome?

 Consider scleral contact lenses!
-Contact Browz Eyeware in Calgary to learn more and to discover a new sense of freedom with sclerals!
+Contact Browz Eyeware in Bridgeland to learn more and to discover a new sense of freedom with sclerals!